6. Private servants

 • ensure that the private servant returns their identity card to the Ministry’s Protocol Department;

-• ensure to provide the Ministry with proof of the servant’s arrangements for travel to a non-Schengen country.
+• provide the Ministry with proof of the servant’s arrangements for travel to a non-Schengen country.

-In cases where the employer fails to comply, the Ministry of Foreign Affairs will withhold approval of any new requests for private servants.
+In cases where irregularities arise in this regard, the Ministry of Foreign Affairs will withhold approval of any new requests for private servants by the privileged person or the latter’s successor.

 6.11 Locally recruited private servants